The Telepathic Connection Between Animals and Humans

 “How it is that animals understand things I do not know, but it is certain that they do understand.
 Perhaps there is a language which is not made of words and everything in the world understands it.
 Perhaps there is a soul hidden in everything and it can always speak, without even making a sound, to another soul.” ~ Frances Hodgson Burnett

-Dogs are also known to have saved lives of their guardian.
-Few real life stories show pet dogs being able to detect tumours/cancer in their guardian by alerting them or nuzzling them that something was wrong and required the attention of the guardian.
+Dogs are also known to have saved the lives of their guardian.
+Few real life stories show pet dogs being able to detect tumors/cancer in their guardian by alerting them or nuzzling them that something was wrong and required the attention of the guardian.
 Due to their robust sense of smell, dogs have the ability to sniff out cancer.

 Dogs Can Smell Cancer | Secret Life of Dogs | BBC Earth